-I read an incredible article recently from a Today show blog on healthy living and thought I would share some of what I learned.
-I hope this helps you as you begin a new year.
+I read an incredible article recently from a Today Show blog on healthy living and thought I would share some of what I learned.
+I hope these healthy habits for success help you as you begin a new year.

-For those of us that go “all in” as we flip from 2021 to 2022, without a gradual transition, can set us up for failure immediately.
-After all, one of the biggest obstacles people face when tackling resolutions is starting off strong, but then having motivation quickly dwindling within a few weeks.
-If we start taking small steps now, we can make the transition a more gradual one, making it easier to incorporate changes into our routine and stick with them for the entire year.
+For those of us that go “all in” as we flip from 2021 to 2022 without a gradual transition, can set us up for failure immediately.
+After all, one of the biggest obstacles people face when tackling resolutions is starting off strong but then having motivation quickly dwindling within a few weeks.
+If we start taking small steps now, such as healthy habits, we can make the transition a more gradual one, making it easier to incorporate changes into our routine and stick with them for the entire year.

-Researchers have shown that making small accomplishments ultimately signal the reward circuitry in our brains, this releases feel-good chemicals making us feel more confident, boosting our self-esteem and fueling our innate need for motivation.
-So while these habits may seem like no-brainers, mastering them now can make a huge difference in your mind to keep you motivated.
+Researchers have shown that making small accomplishments ultimately signals the reward circuitry in our brains, this releases feel-good chemicals, making us feel more confident, boosting our self-esteem, and fueling our innate need for motivation.
+So, while these healthy habits may seem like no-brainers, mastering them now can make a huge difference in your mind to keep you motivated.
 Below are 6 easy ways to start the year off without feeling like you have to make drastic changes to your everyday life.

 Most experts recommend drinking half of your body weight in ounces of water daily.
 But if that seems like an impossible feat, or if you’re already doing that, try one simple step.
 Set out a bottle of water or a glass of water every night for you to drink the next day before you have breakfast or even your morning coffee.
-Before your day has even started you’ve accomplished simply one healthy habit.
+Before your day has even started, you’ve already accomplished one of your healthy habits.

 2. Add one vegetable a day to your diet

-If I’m being totally honest this is probably the hardest for me to do.
+If I’m being totally honest, this is probably one of the hardest healthy habits for me to do.
 Encourage yourself to eat something healthier by committing to eating just one additional vegetable a day.
 It could be mixing an extra handful of spinach into a smoothie, adding broccoli to your stir-fry, or simply eating kale chips as a nighttime snack instead of popcorn.